shxryz/shxryz.github.io/about.md

 ### More Information

-Currently majoring in Industrial Engineering with an AI minor.
+Currently majoring in Industrial Engineering with an AI minor. <br>
 Curious about data science, quant finance, painting, poetry & environmental sustainability.

 ### Contact me